Free Finite Group Actions on Rational Homology 3--Spheres: Introduction

 \begin{question} Let $G$ be a finite group with periodic cohomology of period four.
 Does $G$ act freely and homologically trivially on some rational homology 3--sphere~? \end{question}

-A complete list of such groups is given in Milnor \cite[\S 3]{milnor2}, and those which can act freely and othogonally on $S^3$ were listed by Hopf \cite{Hopf:1926}.
-Perelman \cite{Lott:2007} showed that the remaining groups in Milnor's list do not arise as the fundamental group of any closed, oriented $3$-manifold.
-For some of these we have a non-existence result in our setting.
+A complete list of such groups is given in Milnor \cite[\S 3]{milnor2}, and those which can act freely and orthogonally on $\bS^3$ were listed by Hopf \cite{Hopf:1926}.
+Perelman \cite{Lott:2007} showed that the remaining groups in Milnor's list do not arise as the fundamental group of any closed, oriented $3$-manifold (some families were earlier eliminated by Ronnie Lee \cite{lee1}).
+For those with quaternion $2$-Sylow subgroups $Q(2^k)$, $k \geq 4$, we have a non-existence result in our setting.

-\begin{thmb} Let $Q$ be a finite group of period four which is not the fundamental group of a closed, oriented $3$-manifold.
-If $G$ is a quotient of $Q$ by a central cyclic subgroup, and the order of $Q$ is divisible by 16, then $G$ can not act freely and homologically trivially on a rational homology $3$-sphere. \end{thmb}
+\begin{thmb} Let $G$ be a finite group of period four which acts freely and homologically trivially on a rational homology $3$-sphere.
+Then either (i) $G$ is a quotient of a finite $3$-manifold group by a central cyclic subgroup, or (ii) the $2$-Sylow subgroup of $G$ is quaternion of order 8. \end{thmb} \begin{Remark} In Proposition \ref{prop:fourthree} we show that the quotient examples in part (i) include periodic groups with non-central elements of order two (which is impossible for groups acting freely on any sphere \cite[Corollary 1]{milnor2}).
+Proposition \ref{prop:four.7} establishes part (ii) by ruling out the groups with larger quaternion $2$-Sylow subgroups in Milnor's list.
+Moreover our result rules out all quotients of these groups by central cyclic subgroups. \end{Remark}

-Among the remaining groups in Milnor's list, the groups $Q(8n,k,l)$, for $n$ odd, have been much studied, and it is known that some (but not all) can act freely on integral homology $3$-spheres (see Madsen \cite{madsen2}).
+Among the groups in Milnor's list, the groups $Q(8n,k,l)$ with $2$-Sylow subgroup $Q(8)$ (i.e.~those with $n$ odd) have been much studied, and it is known that some (but not all) can act freely on integral homology $3$-spheres (see Madsen \cite{madsen2}).
 This work gives some new examples of existence in the setting of Theorem A via quotients by the action of central cyclic subgroups (see Proposition \ref{prop:typeA}).
 The results of Pardon \cite{Pardon:1980} provided free actions of period four groups on rational homology $3$-spheres with some control on the torsion, but did not address the homological triviality requirement (see Proposition \ref{prop:pardon}).
 More information about the actions of the groups $Q(8n,k,l)$ is given in Theorem \ref{thm:existence}.

-This article is organized as follows: in \S2 we apply methods from group cohomology to actions on rational homology spheres; in \S 3 we consider the restrictions arising in the homologically trivial case; in \S 4 we discuss the existence of homologically trivial actions, and finally \S 5 deals with how our approach applies quite generally to finite quotients of fundamental groups of closed 3--manifolds.
+This article is organized as follows: in \S2 we apply methods from group cohomology to actions on rational homology spheres; in \S 3 we consider the restrictions arising in the homologically trivial case; in \S 4 we discuss the existence of homologically trivial actions, and finally \S 5 deals with applications of our approach to finite quotients of more general fundamental groups of closed 3--manifolds.